How do you start a life coaching business?

 I call this approach “coach-sulting” and it’s all about helping your clients find out what they really want, while you lend your expertise to show them what steps they need to take to get there.

 That’s how you become a great life coach!
-Let’s move on to coaching packages.
+Let’s move on to the legal requirements of a life coaching practice.

 Choose a price